Statutory SEND Service

 • specialist equipment and adaptations to your home

-• personal care such as getting up in the morning or ready for bed in the evening
+• personal care such as getting up in the morning or getting ready for bed in the evening

 • sitters and befrienders